 Physical Structure of Active Directory

-Introduction to the Physical Structure of Active Directory
+Introduction to Physical Structure of Active Directory

 In the previous module, we discussed the relationship between the Active Directory(tm), directory structure and network organization.